Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - market_researcher_flow - Screen and Shortlist PM idea-generation workflow: build a PIT universe, factor-rank it, QC the leaders with a period-over-period change check, and hand off the top picks to earnings_reviewer_flow for full write-ups.
 Survivorship-free via get_pit_universe; renders as a markdown shortlist artifact users can export.
 Arguments: sector, index, objective, as_of_date, top_n

 - smart_money_brief - Smart Money Brief Single-ticker smart-money brief: composite flow score, top holders (classified), 13F deltas, blockholder alerts, and insider sentiment overlay.
 Three depth modes: 'quick' (3 composites only), 'standard' (default, + 13F + blockholders), 'deep' (+ insider transactions + company fundamentals for fundamental context).
 Renders as an exportable markdown artifact.
-Enterprise tier only.
+Institutional tier only.
 Arguments: ticker, depth, period_end

 - activist_surveillance - Activist Surveillance Event-driven surveillance for activist target / takeover candidates.
 Surfaces filers flipping 13G → 13D within the lookback window (the strongest activist signal in the dataset), then cross-references defensive insider activity and 8-K item 1.01 filings to check whether a corporate response is already in motion.
 Banker / event-driven desk workflow.
-Enterprise tier only.
+Institutional tier only.
 Arguments: ticker, lookback_days

 - morning_briefing - Morning Briefing Daily overnight digest: material SEC filings across the caller's watchlist since the last close.
 Ranks by likely impact (M-score change candidates, 8-K item types, amendment flags).
 Arguments: watchlist_name, since